questdb/kafka-questdb-connector/kafka-questdb-connector-samples/stocks/readme.md

     ```
    It should return some rows.
 If it does not return any rows, wait a few seconds and try again.
 9. Go to [Grafana Dashboard](http://localhost:3000/d/stocks/stocks?orgId=1&refresh=5s&viewPanel=2).
 It should show some data.
 If it does not show any data, wait a few seconds, refresh try again.
 10. Play with the Grafana dashboard a bit.
-You can change the aggregation interval, zoom-in and zoom-out, etc.
+You can change the aggregation interval, change stock, zoom-in and zoom-out, etc.
 11. Go to [QuestDB Web Console](http://localhost:19000/) again and execute following query:
     ```sql
     SELECT